Woodstock, Ontario: Mowat's provincial premiership

 Sir Oliver Mowat, a native of Kingston, Ontario, served as member of the provincial parliament for the region from 1872 to 1896, during which time he was also premier of the province of Ontario.

 1890 Birchall Trial

 The 1890 Trial began with the arrest of Reginald Birchall in Niagara Falls, Ontario.
 Birchall was held at the Woodstock jail for seven months until his murder trial began in September of that year.
 The trial took place at the Woodstock Town Hall as the Court House was under construction at the time.
 The trial received worldwide media coverage, with reporters camped out across from the Town Hall in the Oxford Hotel.

 1979 tornado

 On August 7, 1979, the Woodstock area was hit by three tornadoes, two of which were rated F4 on the Fujita scale.
-On the west side of town along Ingersoll Road, a Dominion Food Store was heavily damaged while the tornadoes skipped over every other home and business.
-Dickson's Florist was wiped out and the Fry home was moved on its foundation.
-Father Grondziel of the new Polish Roman Catholic Church, next to the Dominion Food Store, had just stepped into the washroom when one of the tornadoes passed by and took off the roof of the church and everything in the room he had just been in.
-No one on the street was injured but the cleanup took many weeks.
-On the south side, the buildings of the Maranatha Christian Reformed Church and the John Knox Christian School were destroyed.